uwmadisoncals/cals-main-plugins/weaverx-theme-support/readme.txt

 = 1.0.1 =
 * New - Per Page/Post Report from Add-ons menu
 * Fix: '\1234' values in per post style
-* Fix: Internal name of Per Post Style - may cause loss of prevoius setting - sorry
+* Fix: Internal name of Per Post Style - may cause loss of previous setting - sorry

 = 1.0 =
 * Minor tweaks